top of page

 It’s a difficult learning curve for many of us.
 It means changing habits of a lifetime, but we need to learn quickly.
 Future generations depend on us.
 Check out this helpful advice from Greenpeace on making better choices for the environment.

 I’m not professing to be an environmental expert by any means.
 But most of us do have an understanding, at least, of what we need to do.
-For instance, I’m trying hard to avoid buying anything plastic (difficult when the supermarkets still have so much packaging), cutting down on our meat consumption (we’ll never give it up completely – our bodies need it!), and trying not to use the car too much by walking to our local farm shop.
+For instance, I’m trying hard to avoid buying anything plastic (difficult when the supermarkets still have so much packaging), cutting down on our meat consumption (we’ll never give it up completely!), and trying not to use the car too much.

 Even tea bags have plastic in them!
+[UPDATE JAN 2024: Not anymore!
+Check your local supermarkets.]
 So, I’m making pots of tea with tea leaves, which is quite a pleasurable ritual.
-It gives me a chance to get away from my desk for longer, to stretch my legs while the tea is brewing and have a few moments to quieten my mind, instead of my usual rushed dunk of a tea bag, tiny splash of milk (I hate milky tea!) and dash back to my desk before the computer goes into sleep mode.
-Now, I let it!
+It gives me a chance to get away from my desk for longer, stretch my legs while the tea is brewing, and have a few moments to quieten my mind, instead of my usual rushed dunk of a tea bag, tiny splash of milk (I hate milky tea!) and dash back to my desk before the computer goes into sleep mode.
+Now, I let it.

 Pros and cons of digital technology

 Digital technology is a wonderful thing.
 It can help to bring people out of poverty in the developing world.
-Social media platforms like Facebook, Instagram and even LinkedIn bring people across the world together.
+Social media platforms bring people together from around the world.
 I've had personal experience as I’m in some international Facebook groups that inform and support carers of loved ones with eating disorders.
-I’ve made some incredible friends online and even been able to meet some of them (umm, yeah – black mark against my carbon footprint with my transatlantic flights!).
+I’ve made some close friends online and even met some of them (umm, yeah – black mark against my carbon footprint with my transatlantic flights!).

 Another pro – recently, a survey of 5,000 digital users across five countries was carried out.
 Most respondents agreed that their digital media use had improved their quality of life and/or their professional development.
 Digital technology gave them the ability to carry out work and collaborate easily.
 No doubt you have discovered these benefits for yourself, as have I.